Guidelines for Returning to Worship

 Returning to In-Person Worship

 St. George's is committed to safely returning to worship on Sundays.
 We will plan carefully for each family attending to provide plenty of space between chairs and follow all guidelines issued by our local government and the CDC.
-In addition to these in-person worship offerings, we will continue to live stream the 10:00am service online.
+We offer a variety of ways to worship in person and online.
 Please carefully review these guidelines below before making the decision to attend in-person worship.

 St. George’s takes your safety seriously.
 We have implemented protective measures in accordance with local and national public health guidelines to mitigate the risk posed by COVID-19.
 However, we cannot guarantee your safety.
 By worshiping in person you agree that you understand and assume the risk of exposure to COVID-19, and agree to release and hold St. George’s harmless from any claim associated with exposure to the virus.
 In order for us to better care for our community, we ask that you follow all posted guidelines and verbal instructions while in the building or on church grounds.
 Thank you for your cooperation.